sdfggvfvj/bianzhidai-2.0/README.md

 BianZhiDai is good with colors, especially in combination with different fill/stroke colors.
 Try it, and play it.
 Besides, the whole font is modular based, so you can customize it in [Glyphs](https://glyphsapp.com/) any way you like.

-The first version was released in 18th Novemeber 2023 at VTF, it came in six styles: Base, Comic, Cube, pearl, Ring, Square.
-This is an updated version.
-While the updated version was already in processing...
-BianZhiDai 2.0 is intended to provide a stead(ier) structure for the characters, more decorative/playful styles and (slightly) enhanced readbility.
+The first version of bianzhidai was released in 18th Novemeber 2023 at VTF,  while the updated version was already in processing...it came in six styles: Base, Comic, Cube, pearl, Ring, Square. bianzhidai 2.0 is an updated version, which is intended to provide a stead(ier) structure for the characters, more decorative/playful styles and (slightly) enhanced readbility.
 With ten styles: Base, Cube, Stitches, Ring, Pearl, Bubble, Messy, Messier, Brush, and Cloud.
 (Hooo, long list...)

 Hope you will enjoy it! <3